 What does this mean for student pilots?

-Student pilots who started training towards a CPL or (frozen) ATPL at a UK ATO before Brexit will qualify for both UK and EASA licences provided that the ATO they attended had applied for EASA approval.
+Student pilots who started training towards a CPL or (frozen) ATPL at a UK ATO before Brexit should be able to qualify for both UK and EASA licences provided that the ATO they attended had applied for EASA approval.
 Despite the extra fees these pilots would be well advised to apply for both licences when they graduate.

 Student pilots at UK ATOs that did not apply for EASA approval will only qualify for UK licences and will be restricted to flying aircraft registered in the UK.